TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Extending the Design to VM-Based Agent Execution

 First, it increases the end-to-end execution latency of agents, particularly for complex agents that rely on browsers.
 Although the average CPU utilization is low (e.g., only 7\% for ``Game design''), the CPU demand can exhibit significant short-term spikes (e.g., exceeding 40\% for ``Game design'').
 Overcommitment exacerbates resource contention among co-located instances.
 For example, when 200 instances of the ``Game design'' agent are scheduled on 20 physical cores, the average execution latency increases by 25\% (from 107 seconds to 134 seconds).

 Second, overcommitment amplifies the impact of redundant page caches.
 As the number of concurrently running VMs increases, so does the degree of memory redundancy.
 Recent hypervisors~\cite{zijun_rund_2022} employ virtiofs~\cite{virtiofs2025}, a shared virtualized filesystem, to mitigate this issue.

-However, we find it challenging to integrate virtiofs with our mm-template mechanism.
-As illustrated in Figure \ref{fig:virtiofs-arch}, the official virtiofs architecture delegates guest file operations to a separate userspace daemon called virtiofsd on the host.
-This architectural decision is explicitly made to enhance isolation and security, as the guest accesses files mounted on the host kernel.
-To achieve efficient data transfer, the daemon shares memory with the hypervisor.
-Unfortunately, this shared memory model is fundamentally incompatible with our CXL-based memory sharing design, which depends on private memory mappings to enable safe copy-on-write (CoW) semantics across instances.
+However, we find virtiofs challenging to integrate with our mm-template.
+As illustrated in Figure \ref{fig:virtiofs-arch}, the virtiofs delegates guest file operations to a separate userspace daemon called virtiofsd.
+This architectural decision is explicitly made to enhance security, preventing a compromised guest from exploiting shared file system interfaces to attack the host.
+About its data plane, the virtiofsd must access the descriptors in the virtqueue and buffers in the guest memory to serve I/O requests.
+To ensure performance, the VMM shares the guest memory with virtiofsd rather than copying data between each other.
+Unfortunately, this memory sharing model is fundamentally incompatible with our design, which relies on private memory mappings to enable safe copy-on-write semantics across instances.